Analyzing the Impact of Adversarial Examples on Explainable Machine Learning: Results and Discussions

 \subsection{Explainations with LIME}

-Explanations with LIME on text data provides probabilities for each text and is visualized with different colors with score for each feature in the sentence.
-Higher the score with respective class color is more affecting the prediction rate in a sentence.
-Since it is binary classification to predict positive or negative reviews from datasets.
-The class names are categorized to 0 and 1.
-For a sample text, the probabilities for each word are calculated, and then explain which takes class names as input parameters.
+Explanations with LIME on text data provide probabilities for each text and are visualized with different colors, with a score for each feature in the sentence.
+The higher the score with the respective class color, the more it affects the prediction rate in a sentence.
+Since it is a binary classification to predict positive or negative reviews from datasets.
+The class names are categorized into 0 and 1.
+For a sample text, the probabilities for each word are calculated, and then the class names are explained as input parameters.

-The number of features in the text are considered to be ten as the average number of words in the ten samples is 19.5 words.
-The sample text explanations are reprsented as shown in the figures~\ref{sample_explanation} and \ref{sample_explanation_feature}.
+The number of features in the text is considered to be ten, as the average number of words in the ten samples is 19.5 words.
+The sample text explanations are represented as shown in the figures~\ref{sample_explanation} and \ref{sample_explanation_feature}.
 In figure~\ref{sample_explanation_feature}, the orange highlights in \ref{sample_explanation} are for class 0 and blue are for class 1.
-The darker the highlight is more the feature importance for that class.
-The feature importance values are shown in the below figure for whole text.
-For example, the word "\textbf{clever}'' highlighted with 36\% feature importance is making the model classify the input sentence as positive movies review.
+The darker the highlight is, the more the feature importance for that class.
+The feature importance values are shown in the figure below for the whole text.
+For example, the word "\textbf{clever}'' highlighted with 36\% feature importance is making the model classify the input sentence as a positive movie review.
 It shows which word is playing an important role in predicting the output.
-This is the main reason to analyze the importance of explainations for analyzing the attacks as well.
-One can clearly see change in word and the importance can clearly affect the outputs.
+This is the main reason to analyze the importance of explanations for analyzing the attacks as well.
+One can see a change in words, and the importance can affect the outputs.